Midnight Release: Surviving as a Grown-up Gamer

 We are the original gamers.
 At 8 years old I would walk to the corner store most weekends and clean up the parking lot.
 The owner of the gas station, a tubby old man with a receding hairline, would give me a roll of quarters, from which he would remove 1 quarter for every cigarette butt I failed to pick up.
 I would then take the remaining quarters into his convenient store and spend every last one on the Excite Bike and Donkey Kong arcade machines.
 I would leave a couple of hours later broke, but with a big smile on my face.
 Already thinking about next week, and another roll of quarters.

-We are the original gamers.
-The ones that actually played in the arcade.
+We are the gamers that actually played in the arcade.
 Back when your imagination did all the work.
 A dot on the screen was an asteroid.
 A dash was a missile, and a triangle was a space ship.
 Heck, Pac Man was an unfinished circle.
 The player's imagination was an integral part of the video game.

-Don't get me wrong, I am thrilled games have evolved to the point where anyone who walks by the TV during an NBA 2K14 video game stops to have a second look.
+Don't get me wrong, I am thrilled games have evolved to the point where anyone who walks by the TV during an NBA 2K video game stops to have a second look.
 I can watch an entire game in demo mode.
 That's how good it looks.
 Yet, we have lost a bit of our imagination with the more detailed graphics and lifelike AI.
-Imagine the look of astonishment on the face of a young football fan, were he or she to put Madden 25 into his or her Xbox, only to hear the "chuck, chuck, chuck" sound that the players foot steps made as they ran down the field in 10 Yard Fight.
+Imagine the look of astonishment on the face of a young football fan, were he or she to throw the most recent Madden into his or her Xbox, only to hear the "chuck, chuck, chuck" sound that the players foot steps made as they ran down the field in 10 Yard Fight.

 We could play an entire season of 9 on 9 football in one night.
 Of course, we would have to create the season ourselves on a piece of paper, seeing as there was no season mode, and the only difference between the teams were the color of their pixels.
 Still, we would have told you it looked amazing!
 We couldn't wait for 10 Yard Fight 2!

 I admit, I don't fit the profile.
-First of all, I'm not 40 yet, but close enough to have lived in 5 decades.
-Second, I have kids old enough to be gamers, and finally, I've held very "grown up" jobs for over 18 years, and it shows.
-Still I have made it work.
+First of all, I'm not 50 yet, but close enough to have lived in 6 decades.
+Second, I have kids old enough to be gamers, and finally, I've held very "grown up" jobs for over 25 years, and it shows.
+Still, I have made it work.
 Not only have I made it work, but I have thrived as a gaming father and husband.
-(I may need to run that by the wife before I publish).
-It took some work, and a gamer always wants to play more, but it has been worth it, because, believe it or not there are benefits to gaming. you just have to be sure your priorities are in the right place.
+(Although I may need to run that by the wife before I publish).
+It took some work, and a gamer always wants to play more, but it has been worth it because believe it or not there are benefits to gaming you just have to be sure your priorities are in the right place.

 Gamer Gen 2